sjhloco/build_fabric/README.md

 This playbook will deploy a leaf and spine fabric and its related services in a declarative manner.
 You only have to define a few key values such as *naming convention*, *number of devices* and *addresses ranges*, the playbook is smart enough to do the rest for you.

-This all came about from my project for the [IPSpace Building Network Automation Solutions course](https://www.ipspace.net/Building_Network_Automation_Solutions), it probably wasn't the smartest idea to attempt something so complicated.
-It iss designed to be used on Cisco Nexus 9000 devices and was used in part when we were deploying new leaf and spine fabrics in our Data Centers.
-When deploying declaratively on physical devices a few minor tweaks will be needed to the *bse_tmpl.j2* template as different hardware can have slightly different base commands.
-The playbook is structured in a way that it should hopefully not be too difficult to add templates to deploy for other vendors.
+This came from my project for the [IPSpace Building Network Automation Solutions](https://www.ipspace.net/Building_Network_Automation_Solutions) course and was used in part when we were deploying Cisco 9k leaf and spine fabrics in our Data Centers.
+The playbook is structured in a way that it should hopefully not be too difficult to add templates to deploy leaf and spine fabrics for other vendors.
+My plan was to add Arista and Juniper but is unlikely to happen.

-I now am done with building DCs (bring on the :cloud:) and with this being past the limit of my programing knowledge I don't envisage making any future changes.
+I now am done with building DCs (bring on the :cloud:) and with this being on the edge of the limit of my programing knowledge I don't envisage making any future changes.
 This README is intended to give enough information to understand the playbooks structure and run it.
 The variable files hold examples of a deployment with more information on what each variable does.
 For more detailed information about the playbook have a look at the series off posts I did about it on my [blog](https://theworldsgonemad.net/2021/automate-dc-pt1).

 <hr>

-The playbook (*PB_build_fabric.yml*) deployment is structured into the following 5 roles giving the option to deploy part or all of the fabric using tags.
+The playbook deployment is structured into the following 5 roles with the option to deploy part or all of the fabric.

 - **base:** Non-fabric specific core configuration such as hostname, address ranges, aaa, users, acls, ntp, syslog, etc
 - **fabric:** Fabric specific core elements such as fabric size, interfaces (spine-to->leaf/border), routing protocols (OSPF, BGP) and MLAG